twr14152/Go_Network_Scripts/README.md

 Starting with ssh scripts.
 I'm moving the original scripts to a folder called ssh_client/pre_go.mod_stuff/.
 I've added the following scripts in their place.
 I feel these are ready for practical use.
 However the testbed I'm still using is 95% Cisco Devnet.

+This repository will be used to create packages for the go2run repo if the code functionality makes it worthwhile.
+Otherwise its just a learning / testing and sharing repo.

+- ssh_client/runscript/ - You can use this package to make changes and validate your network devices using host and command files.
 - ssh_client/runcli/ - You call this package from your main.go file and you can issue show/config commands on multiple remote devices.
 - ssh_client/ssh-cli-client - Easy to use script for connecting to multiple devices and issuing (config/show) commands.
 - ssh_client/ssh_client - Configuation / validation script uses a hostfile and seperate configuration files to configure hosts